linuxaustralia/constitution_and_policies/constitution.md

   - in accordance with clause _MemReg-2-Ins_, and
   - before the first day of the financial year of the association in each subsequent calendar year, or
 * otherwise - before the first day of the financial year of the association in each calendar year.

+_MemFee-3_: If the annual membership fee due in any calendar year is $0, the committee may choose to request explicit membership renewal.
+In this case the secretary shall notify members no later than 1 August that they must renew their membership using a procedure as outlined in the notification, or cease to be members from 1 October that year.

 ### _MemLia_: Members' liabilities